osuuj/nokia-city-data-analysis/client/app/APP_REFACTORING_PROGRESS.md

-# App Folder Refactoring Progress
+# Application Refactoring Progress

+## Overview
+This document tracks the progress of refactoring the application to improve code organization, maintainability, and performance.

 ## Tech Stack and Architecture